njsmith/zs/README.rst

   ``zs`` also requires the following packages: ``six``, ``docopt``, ``requests``.
-However, these are all pure-Python packages which pip will install for you automatically.
+However, these are all pure-Python packages which pip will install for you automatically when you run ``pip install zs``.

 Downloads:
   http://pypi.python.org/pypi/zs/